Super Therm® Testing & Results

 - Environmentally safe and safe for use around animals – passed

-- Approved and accepted as energy star partner for saving energy – passed
+- Approved and accepted as energy star partner for reducing energy – passed

 Super Therm® ASTM Test Listing (pdf – 58kb)